Galileo Facts For Kids

 Besides inventing the improved telescopes, he also invented the compass and a thermometer.

 Galileo decided that he wanted to be a doctor and started to do a medical degree at the University of Pisa but never finished.
-He ran out of money, and decided that math was what he was most interested in.

 We say he invented the improved telescope but what do we mean?
 Originally, telescopes only had 3x magnification, but he built one that had about 30x magnification.